ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.5-rbac/README.md

     - Confirm password

 - Click **SAVE**

 ## Ansible Tower Teams

-A Team is a subdivision of an organization with associated users, projects, credentials, and permissions.
 Teams provide a means to implement role-based access control schemes and delegate responsibilities across organizations.
 For instance, permissions may be granted to a whole Team rather than each user on the Team.

 Create a Team: